dangazineu/vyb/workspace/summary/SPEC.md

   Type: File
   Parent: dir3

+Each node should have a token count.
+For file nodes, the value of token count is calculated from the file contents itself, using the `tiktoken-go` library.
+For folder nodes, the value of token count is dynamically calculated by summing the token count of all its children.
+(make sure the data structure is doubly linked, so up and down navigation between nodes can be done quickly)
-# 1 - using "github.com/tiktoken-go/tokenizer", how many tokens are included in every file of
+# 1 - Using "github.com/tiktoken-go/tokenizer", how many tokens
+#     are included in every file of

+## Additional Requirements
+Inherited from project.

+### Testing and Quality Assurance
+- Use Go's built-in testing framework for unit and integration tests.
+- Make sure every code change is accompanied by tests.

+### Documentation and Maintenance
+- Code comments and a README file can be used for documentation.
+- Make sure every code change includes documentation updates as appropriate.